-In the next elimination round, the winner of Quarterfinal #1 will play the winner of Quarterfinal #2, and the winner of Quarterfinal #3 will play the winner of Quarterfinal #4 in the Semifinal Rounds.
+In the next elimination round, the winner of Quarterfinal #1 will play the winner of Quarterfinal #2, and the winner of Quarterfinal #3 will play the winner of Quarterfinal #4 in the semifinal rounds.
+(See note above on if pairings result in teams from the same school meeting each other.)

-The winners of each Semifinal round will advance to the National Final Round.
+The winners of each semifinal round will advance to the National Final Round.
+The winner of the National Final Round will be the National Champion.